KyriakosMilad/valdn/README.md

 Zamalek SC does not equal 1911
 ```

-Keep in mind when using valdn.ValidateMap:
+Keep in mind when using valdn.ValidateCollection():

-- It panics if val is not kind of map.
+- It panics if val is not kind of struct, map, slice or array.
+- Unexported struct fields will be ignored.
 - If an error is found it will not check the rest of the field's rules and continue to the next field.
 - If a parent has error it's nested fields will not be validated.
 - It panics if one of the rules is not registered.

 ## Validate Slice

-Use valdn.ValidateSlice() to validate slice.
+Use valdn.ValidateCollection() to validate slice.

-valdn.ValidateSlice() takes two arguments: `value and rules (valdn.Rules{...})` and returns `valdn.Errors`
+valdn.ValidateCollection() takes two arguments: `value and rules (valdn.Rules{...})` and returns `valdn.Errors`

 Example: